benjaques/doughpedia/README.md

 # Doughpedia

-Purely pedagogical exercise to experiement with Quarkus, CockroachDB, and throwing the data at a simple frontend.
+Purely pedagogical exercise to experiment with Quarkus, CockroachDB, and the inevitable plan to throw it at a simple frontend.

 ## Quarkus API